-How Do Natural Gas Class 8 Trucks Work?
+How Do Compressed Natural Gas Class 8 Trucks Work?

 Heavy-duty compressed natural gas (CNG) vehicles work much like gasoline-powered vehicles with internal combustion engines.
 Many heavy-duty natural gas vehicles use spark-ignited natural gas systems, but some systems use a diesel-like compression injection.
 In a spark-ignited system, the engine functions the same way as a gasoline engine.
 Natural gas is stored in multiple fuel tanks, or cylinders, typically behind the cab of the vehicle.
 The CNG fuel system transfers high-pressure gas from the fuel tank through the fuel lines, where a pressure regulator reduces the pressure to a level compatible with the engine fuel injection system.
 Finally, the fuel is introduced into the intake manifold or combustion chamber, where it is mixed with air and then compressed and ignited by a spark plug.
 Learn more about natural gas vehicles.

 Key Components of a Natural Gas Class 8 Truck